PECOS-packages/PECOS/docs/proposals/001-from-guppy-tag-referenced-detectors.md

 # 001 - Tag-referenced detectors for `DetectorErrorModel.from_guppy`

-**Status:** Partially delivered — see "Final outcome (dem-polish)" at the bottom.
-The sections between here and there record the investigation history (including a runtime approach that was implemented then **proven unsound and removed**); the final section is authoritative.
+**Status:** Delivered for the supported scope (straight-line canonical `result(tag, measure(q))`); runtime-loop case remains deferred (upstream- blocked).
+See "Closure (round 9)" at the bottom -- it is authoritative and supersedes every earlier section.
+The sections in between record the investigation history (including a runtime approach that was implemented then **proven unsound and removed**, and a first wiring attempt that was reverted in review and is now re-introduced correctly).

 **Author:** (dem-polish working notes)